 Each month, Oma – the latest restaurant from the Three Blue Ducks team – collaborates with some of the country’s hottest chefs, producers and winemakers to showcase signature dishes, ingredients and drinks for the local community to experience.

 Designed to be relaxed and informal, the events will not be ticketed but bookings are highly recommended.
 Head to omafoodandwine.com to find out more.

 Which meal kit rates best?

-An independent study has revealed what people really think about their cook-at-home meal delivery kits – which Australians spent an estimated $200 million on last year.
+An independent study has revealed what people really think about their cook-at-home meal delivery kits.
+Australians spent an estimated $200 million on them last year.

 Carried out by Food Box Mate, a blog that focuses on the food kit industry, the survey found that the majority of Aussies chose to grab a meal kit subscription because it makes their weekly cooking easier, with 77 percent citing this as the main reason they use them.

-Meal kit giant HelloFresh was named as the best meal kit in Australia in 2021, scoring an average 4.09 out of 5 across the five survey metrics of variety, recipes, quality, taste and value for money.
+Meal kit giant HelloFresh was named as the best meal kit in Australia in 2021.
+It scored an average 4.09 out of 5 across the five survey metrics of variety, recipes, quality, taste and value for money.
 Marley Spoon came in at second place, with a rating of 3.93.